Big History: International Big History Association

 The International Big History Association (IBHA) was founded at the Coldigioco Geological Observatory in Coldigioco, Marche, Italy, on 20 August 2010.
 Its headquarters is located at Grand Valley State University in Allendale, Michigan, United States.
 Its inaugural gathering in 2012 was described as "big news" in a report in The Huffington Post.

 The Second IBHA Conference took place in Dominican University of California (San Rafael, CA) on August 6–10, 2014.
-The Third IBHA Conference was held in University of Amsterdam on 14-17 July 2016.
+The Third IBHA Conference was held in University of Amsterdam on 14–17 July 2016.

+Popularization and contemporary works

+Yuval Noah Harari's popular books, notably Sapiens: A Brief History of Humankind published in 2011, are said to belong to the genre, with Ian Parker writing in 2020 in The New Yorker that "Harari did not invent Big History, but updated it with hints of self-help and futurology, as well as a high-altitude, almost nihilistic composure about human suffering."

 People involved

 Some notable academics involved with the concept include: